micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 The majority of orchestration and compute is run using AWS infrastructure such as step functions, lambdas, fargate containers and SQS queues.

 ---
+/assets/renre-architecture-zoomed.png
+size: contain

+The bit to focus on for now is lots and lots of Fargate containers talking to S3

+---

+/assets/dag.png
+size: contain
+---
+/assets/containers.png
+size: contain
+---

 # "A serverless architecture for high performance financial modelling"
 ## https://aws.amazon.com/blogs/hpc/a-serverless-architecture-for-high-performance-financial-modelling/